 "I'm here."
 His breathing quickened when she bent down to wrap her arms around him.
 Her arms were able to wrap around his body fully, he mentally noted.
 She was growing older, growing taller, growing more mature as he stayed the same in every aspect.
 He knew he wasn't aging as it was something his sister loved to point out, how she'd eventually become the older sibling.

-He couldn't hold a grudge against anyone, let alone the one he cared for the most.
+He couldn't hold a grudge against anyone, let alone the one he cared for the most in this world.
 It was useless for him to spend time being angry at someone when he could spend it having fun with them instead.
 The wind wrapped around them, shooting them up into the air.
 He felt his sister grip onto his clothes.
 "How does it look?"
 He questioned, holding onto his sister with equal force.

 A laugh left her lips as she observed the area.
 She could see their village, their home, the trees and the animals, the light from the sun that spread so far and wide.
 She loved it, the ability of flight.
 "Beautiful."
 She whispered breathlessly.

-A smile creeps up on his face after hearing those words.
+A smile crept up on his face after hearing those words.
 Even if he can't see it himself, he's sure his sisters words ring out the truth.
 "Let's not fight again."

 He feels the grip of one of her hands loosen and release, making it's way to his face to wipe the tears from his eyes.
 "Wouldn't dream of it."

-They agree that boys won't get in the way of their friendship again.
+They agreed that outsiders would never get in the way of their friendship ever again.

 "Mother, who are you talking to?"
 A small child asked.